cellularmitosis/splice/README.md

 `splice` is intended as a replacement for [graft](http://peters.gormand.com.au/Home/tools/graft/graft-html).

-`splice` is open-source software released under the terms of the MIT license (previously under the GNU GPL version 2).
+`splice` is open-source software released under the terms of the MIT license.

 `splice` is written in Python.